DimitriBarronmore/preprocess.lua/README.md

 # Preprocessing

-Consecutive lines in a file which begin with '#' (ignoring trailing whitespace, shebangs, and multi-line strings/comments) are gathered into a block and executed by the preprocessor as sandboxed Lua code.
-These preprocessor blocks are run as soon as a non-preprocessor line is about to be encountered.
-Note that this means that local variables only last within a single span of preprocessor lines.
+Consecutive lines in a file which begin with '#' (ignoring trailing whitespace, shebangs, and multi-line strings/comments) are executed by the preprocessor as sandboxed Lua code.
+Note that the detection of multi-line strings and comments does not take preprocessor macros into account.

 Lines beginning with '##' are both run as preprocessor code and exported verbatim to the output, which is occasionally useful for setting constant values in both the output code and the preprocessor when metaprogramming Lua code.